 ESE/Ge/Ch 172.
 Atmospheric Chemistry II.
 3 units (3-0-0); first term.
 Prerequisites: ESE/Ge/Ch 171 or equivalent.
 A lecture and discussion course about active research in atmospheric chemistry.
 Potential topics include halogen chemistry of the stratosphere and troposphere; aerosol formation in remote environments; coupling of dynamics and photochemistry; development and use of modern remote-sensing and in situ instrumentation.
 Graded pass/fail.
+Given in alternate years; not offered 2022-23.
 Instructors: Seinfeld, Wennberg.

 ESE/Ch 176.
 Environmental Physical Organic Chemistry Part I. 9 units (3-0-6); second term.
 Prerequisites: Ch 41 ab or instructor's permission.
 This course will cover selected aspects of the chemistry of aquatic systems.
 Lectures cover basic principles of physical-organic chemistry relevant to the aquatic environment under realistic conditions.
 Specific topics covered in Part I include the basic principles of equilibrium chemical and physical processes important natural waters.
 Topics include: chemical potential, fugacity, phase transfer, acid-base chemistry, metal-ligand substitution chemistry, surface chemistry, octanol-water partitioning, air-water partitioning, partitioning to solid organic matter and biomedia, sorption processes, air-water exchange dynamics, and the kinetics and mechanisms of coupled organic and inorganic redox reactions.
 Thermodynamics, transport, phase transfer and kinetics are emphasized.
-Not offered 2023-24.
 Instructor: Hoffmann.

 ESE/Ch 177.
 Environmental Physical Organic Chemistry Part II.
 9 units (3-0-6); third term.
 Prerequisites: ESE/Ch 176 or instructor's permission.
 This course will cover selected aspects of the organic chemistry of aquatic systems and coupled air-water systems.
 Topics include photochemical transformations, biochemical transformations in sub-surface water, surface water, and sediments, heterogeneous surface reactions and catalysis, hydrolysis reactions, nucleophilic displacement and substitution reactions, elimination reactions, carboxylic acid ester hydrolysis, thiophosphoric acid ester hydrolysis, carbamate ester hydrolysis, and amide ester hydrolysis.
 The primary goal is to better understand factors controlling the fate and behavior of organic compounds and persistent organic pollutants in the global environment.
 Case studies will be presented.
-Not offered 2023-24.
 Instructor: Hoffmann.

 Ge/ESE/Bi 178.
 Microbial Ecology.
-9 units (3-2-4); For course description, see Geology

-ESE/ME/EST/Ec/ChE/EE 179.
-Climate Change Impacts, Mitigation and Adaptation.
-3 units (3-0-0): second term.
-Climate change has already begun to impact life on the planet, and will continue in the coming decades.
-This class will explore particular causes and impacts of climate change, technologies to mitigate or adapt to those impacts, and the economic and social costs associated with them - particular focus will be paid to distributional issues, environmental and racial justice and equity intersections.
+9 units (3-2-4); For course description, see Biology climate change, technologies to mitigate or adapt to those impacts, and the economic and social costs associated with them - particular focus will be paid to distributional issues, environmental and racial justice and equity intersections.
 The course will consist of 3-4 topical modules, each focused on a specific impact or sector (e.g. the electricity or transportation sector, climate impacts of food and agriculture, increasing fires and floods).
 Each module will contain lectures/content on the associated climate science background, engineering/technological developments to combat the issue, and an exploration of the economics and the inequities that exacerbate the situation, followed by group discussion and synthesis of the different perspectives.
-Not offered 2023-24.
+Not offered 2022-23.
 Instructors: Wennberg, Staff.